Current Irish projects funded by MEDIA

 the killing of a sacred deer

 Great news for Element Pictures - their MEDIA supported film, The Killing of a Sacred Deer has been selected to show in Competition at the Cannes Film Festival in May.
 Directed by Yorgos Lanthimos who was also at the helm of another Element and MEDIA film, The Lobster.
 Both films feature Colin Farrell in a lead role.
+At the 2017, Cannes Film Festival, The Killing of a Sacred Deer claimed joint winner award for Best Screenplay.
+The film will be released in Ireland and the UK on 17 November, 2017.

 school life documentary (formerly in loco parentis)